-First, it wasn’t your idea to move.
-And you feel a little (OK, maybe a lot) resentful because you FINALLY got to the place where you were really rocking it with your business.
+First, if it wasn’t your idea to move, you may feel a little resentful because you FINALLY got to the place where you were really rocking it with your business.

 And now you have to pull up the stakes and relocate – which means you’ll have to start all over again.

-How are you going to handle this without destroying your business, your marriage and yourself?
+How will you handle relocating your business without destroying your business or yourself?

 Holding on to the resentment simply keeps you anchored in the past.
 So, instead of living backward, let’s take a look at seven tips to help you ahead toward designing that future – and moving your business too!

-- Practice gratitude.
 Granted this is easier said than done, but it is also the best way to derail resentment.
+Developing a gratitude practice in the early days of your relocation can be easy and fun.

-- Overcome resistance.
-Cena points out that, “Resistance is one of the single most destructive things that stop an entrepreneur from getting increased results.”
-If you keep resisting the inevitable, you’ll miss out on positive results.
-The quickest way to remedy it when you recognize resistance in yourself, is to focus on the statement: ‘What would it take to…” and insert a positive thought about the current situation you are resisting.
-An example might sound something like this: “What would it take to have my needs met during this transition?”
+The quickest way to remedy it when you recognize resistance in yourself is to focus on the statement: ‘What would it take to…’ and insert a positive thought about the current situation you are resisting.
+An example might sound something like this: ‘What would it take to have my needs met during this transition?’

-- Take responsibility for yourself.
-While you may have little or no say in this move, you still have full control over your own actions and reactions.
+You need to manage many of the details to the business relocation. have full control over your own actions and reactions.
 You may be inclined to blame your spouse, his company, the economy – whatever.
 But only you can make the decision to let go and move on with your life.
 A great way to do this is to practice productive strategies designed just for you, in your new space.

 To successfully relocate your business, start looking for support networks even before you move.
-Join local meet-ups, learn about the Chamber of Commerce, or go online and check out Facebook pages for local businesses, LinkedIn profiles, groups, hashtags and Google Plus circles that are in your new community.
+Join local meet-ups, learn about the Chamber of Commerce, or go online and check out Facebook pages for local businesses, online profiles, groups, and circles that are in your new community.

-- Make today your best day.
-You can decide right now to make this your best day!
-Be in the moment and see if you can find something about today that is new, energetic and exciting.
-Look on this new move as an adventure.
+Regardless of when you relocated, you can decide right now to make this your best day!
+Be in the moment and see if you can find something about today that is new, energetic, and exciting.
+Look at this new move as an adventure.